Yellowstone Tours From Jackson Hole

 9 wildlife to see in Yellowstone.

-Elk are in the Jenny Lake area, Jackson Lake Lodge, Big Thumb , Antelope Valley near Tower Falls.
+Elk are in the Jenny Lake area, Jackson Lake Lodge, Big Thumb.
 They usually have young ones in spring.
 Males shade antlers in March and April.

-Wolves number about 600 inside Yellowstone.
+Wolves number about 100 inside Yellowstone and Grand Teton.
 It is not easy to find them within the 2.2 million acre park.
-In the summer they may be found in Hayden and Lamar Valleys and in the winter they may be found near the Elk Refuge in Jackson, Wyoming.

-Big horn sheep may be found in the winter in Jackson, and in the summer along the road to Lamar Valley from Tower Falls.
+Big horn sheep may be found in the winter in Jackson.

-Prong horn antelope may be found between the Jackson Hole airport, Glacier View Turnout, Antelope Flats in Moran.
+Prong horn antelope may be found between the Jackson Hole airport.

 Bold Eagles may be found in the Grand Teton area as well as Hayden Valley.
 Golden Eagles are rarer, but may be seen in the Madison River area on the west exit of Yellowstone Park towards West Yellowstone, Montana.